 2. Ductwork Issues

 If you have a second AC unit controlling your upper floor, your heat and humidity issues may be caused by leaky ductwork.
 Your AC unit is designed to remove a certain amount of moisture from your home’s air.
 But if your ductwork is leaky, it will pull in muggy air from your attic into your AC system.
 That extra moisture will eventually leave your upstairs hot and humid.
 The solution?
-Contact Anton’s and have a specialist examine your ductwork for leaks.
+Contact Anton's Plumbing, Heating/Cooling & Energy Experts and have a specialist examine your ductwork for leaks.

 3. Poor Insulation